Riczh/Zhou-portfolio/final_project_p2.md

 4. Apps Run the World https://www.appsruntheworld.com/top-10-cloud-crm-software-vendors-market-size-and-forecast-2019-2024/

 ### The sources of data and how will I use them
-The datasets mainly from three sources, the annual report of Salesforece, Yahoo Finance and Capital IQ.
+The datasets mainly from three sources, the annual report of Salesforce, Yahoo Finance, and Capital IQ.

 In this process, I used these data as follows.
-First of all, I showed the changes in revenue and cost of Salesforce in the past 10 years.
-It can be found that revenue is increasing rapidly, and the growth rate is faster than cost, which means that the profit is also increasing rapidly.
+I showed the changes in revenue and cost of Salesforce in the past ten years.
+It can be found that income is increasing rapidly, and the growth rate is faster than cost, which means that the profit is also growing rapidly.
 Secondly, in the second graph, I will use 2010 stock prices as a baseline to see the percentage growth of Salesforce and S&P 500.
-It can be clearly seen that Salesforce's stock price is growing faster than S&P 500.
+It can be seen that Salesforce's stock price is growing faster than the S&P 500.
 Finally, it shows the future stock price estimate, explaining what the return of buying Salesforce now will be in one year.

 ## 2. Design and user research